benxgao/certifai-aws/README.md

 }
 ```

-### POST /register
+### POST /subscribe

-Registers a user with MailerLite.
+Subscribes a user with MailerLite.

 **Request Body:**